Collaborative Unlabeled Data Optimization: Experiments

-\begin{enumerate}[label=(\alph*), nosep, leftmargin=16pt, itemsep=3pt] \item Compared to without alignment (green line), our proposed approach (blue line) yields a performance improvement of $16.9$\%, which highlights the critical importance of aligning the target distribution space.
-Notably, the training curve without alignment (green line) initially ascends before declining, suggesting that during the early phase of model training, optimizing the target leads to performance enhancement.
-However, as training continues, the severely inconsistent targets significantly degrade model performance. \item Furthermore, we compare our alignment strategy, which aligns to the best prior model, with two other straightforward strategies: aligning to a medium prior model (purple line) and aligning to the worse prior model (red line).
-Obviously, three strategies outperform the scenario without alignment, and \textit{aligning to the best prior model provides the most significant performance gains.} \item To further analyze the underlying reasons, we employ t-SNE visualization.
-Notably, a comparison between alignment with the better participant (\figref{fig:vis_inconsistency_after_bc}) and the worse participant (\figref{fig:vis_inconsistency_after_cb}) reveals that alignment with a worse-quality model diminishes the representative capability of the targets.
-This, in turn, results in less effective guidance for model training. \end{enumerate}
+\paragraph{Why Target Distribution Alignment is Necessary?} In real-world applications, participants often adopt diverse prior models, leading to inconsistencies in the target space (\figref{fig:vis_inconsistency_before}).
+To verify the necessity of alignment, we conduct an ablation study with and without alignment, and the training curves in \figref{fig:ablation_align} show that our alignment method improves performance by 16.9\%, veifying its effectiveness.
+Furthermore, We compare three strategies: aligning to the best prior model (ours), a medium-quality prior model (purple line), and the worst prior model (red line).
+All strategies outperform the unaligned baseline, but aligning to the best prior model yields the largest performance gains, as reported in \tabref{tab:mis_selection} of \appref{app:exp_mis_selection}.
+To analyze the underlying reasons, we employ t-SNE visualization.
+As shown in \figref{fig:vis_inconsistency_after_bc} and \figref{fig:vis_inconsistency_after_cb}, alignment with a high-quality model enhances the representational capability of the targets, whereas alignment with a poor model diminishes it.

-\paragraph{Influence of Shared Unlabeled Data Size.} The shared unlabeled data $S$ is used to estimate the uniform value and compute the transformation matrix for target alignment, as detailed in \secref{sec:uniform_value}.
-To explore the influence of the size of shared unlabeled data, we conduct experiments on both CIFAR-10 and CIFAR-100, varying the size of the shared data in proportions of $\{0.01, 0.05, 0.1, 0.2, 0.4, 0.6, 0.8\}$ relative to the original dataset.
-The results are presented in \figref{fig:ablation_size}.
-It is observed that \textit{as the size of the shared data increases, performance gains become marginal.} Specifically, increasing the proportion of data from $0.01$\% to $0.05$\% results in improvements of $2.4$\% and $2.5$\% for CIFAR-10 and CIFAR-100, respectively.
-However, increasing the proportion from $0.1\%$ to $0.8\%$ results in only a $0.5\%$ and $0.6\%$ improvement.
-This suggests that a small-sized shared unlabeled dataset is adequate for accurate uniform value estimation and the computation of the transformation matrix.
+\paragraph{How Much Shared Unlabeled Data Is Enough?} The shared unlabeled data $S$ is used to estimate the uniform value and compute the transformation matrix for target alignment, as detailed in \secref{sec:uniform_value}.
+To explore the influence of the data size, we vary the proportion of shared data on CIFAR-10 and CIFAR-100, as shown in \figref{fig:ablation_size}.
+Obviously, \textit{as the size of the shared data increases, performance gains become marginal}, indicating that a very small fraction (around 0.05\%) is sufficient for accurate estimation and alignment.
+We further validate this on ImageNet-1K (\tabref{tab:shared_data_size_imagenet} in \appref{app:exp_shared_size}), where only 0.001\% of the data achieves comparable results to larger proportions.
+This minimal requirement imposes negligible additional overhead, ensuring scalability to very large datasets.